Chronology of Exposure to Gone Girl Feminism- Part 3

 Stereotype threat

 Stereotype threat was weaponized by the activists with each playing a role in a little bit of street theatre.
 The two in the bar were the most sustained actors out of a large troupe.
 Each is provided with a script, with certain key lines and a sedge way to the lines which is appropriate to the setting.
 Pretty much everything is appropriate in a bar.
-I have already mentioned some negative stereotypes negative that threatened me in the workplace.
-Over two years, l a series of theatrical scenes were set up around me which eventually opened a chasm between my actual self and the negative stereotype being cast around me.
+I have already mentioned some negative stereotypes that threatened me in the workplace.
+Over two years, a series of theatrical scenes were set up around me which eventually opened a chasm between my actual self and the negative stereotype being cast around me.
 There was no opportunity to be received as the person I was, as the activists swarmed around my private life, workplace, and flat share situations.
 No matter what I did or said to prove the stereotype wrong, my real self continued to suffocate.

-They attacked the male British body type in the bar.
+They also attacked the male British body type in the bar.
 The pointed to a study that was featured in the Guardian that depicted the body types that women from different countries found attractive.
 The British model was scrawny and unimpressive to the women instilling the negative stereotype.
 On another occasion they referred research on the average size of the penis by nationalities.
 On average, British men have a smaller penis than Germans and Americans.
 I was told how women can see this through many types of trousers, mine of course.
 In some contrived conversation they got on to tell me that one way women try to make the man feel more powerful is to pretend that it hurts when the man extract the penis too quickly.
 A week later my girlfriend did exactly this.
 This was coordinated between the two women to have the opposite effect on me.
 Later they boasted of knowing how women make men feel they have a small penis by playing with it only using open fingers, without making it into foreplay.
-My girlfriend also made subtle, but direct, unfavourable comparisons with her previous boyfriend.
+My previous girlfriend had also made subtle, but direct, unfavourable comparisons with her previous boyfriend.

 Being Sensitive